cvs-health/testaro/README.md

     //npm.pkg.github.com/:username=abc
     //npm.pkg.github.com/:_authToken=xyz
     ```

-- Install the dependencies (`npm install` or `npm install --verbose`).
+Once you have done that, you can install Testaro as you would install any `npm` package.

-## Configuration
+## Payment

-Successful installation depends on the scoped registry declaration for `@siteimprove` in the `.npmrc` file.

-Use of WAVE requires you to have a WAVE API key (see the link above under “Technologies”).
+All of the tests that Testaro can perform are free of cost, except those in the WAVE package.
+WebAIM requires an API key for those tests.
+If you wish to have Testaro perform the WAVE tests, you will need to have a WAVE API key.
+Visit the URL above in order to obtain your key.
+It costs 1 to 3 credits to perform the WAVE tests on one URL.
+WebAIM gives you 100 credits without cost, before you need to begin paying.

 ## Specification

 To use Testaro, you must specify what it should do.
-You do this by creating at least one script, and optionally one or more batches.
+You do this with a script and optionally a batch.

 ## Scripts